ShaunCurtis/CEC-Publish/README.md

 ##### Navigation Buttons

-Various exit buttons are wired to and button handler call *NavigateTo*.
+*NavigateTo* provides a structured approach to navigation between, and exiting from, forms.
+Exit buttons are wired directly to *NavigateTo* and buttons such as SaveAndExit call it.

 ```C#
 // CEC.Blazor/Components/BaseForms/ControllerServiceComponentBase.cs